A How-To Guide on Electric Heater Installation

 DIY Wall Mounted Electric Heater with Thermostat

-In this article, we’ll show you how to hard-wire a heater, which means you have to run a separate circuit to the main panel.
+In this article, we’ll show you how to hard-wire a wall-mounted heater, which means you have to run a separate circuit to the main panel.
 This is safer than using a plug-in portable heater, which can overload an existing circuit.
 We’ll show you how to size the heater, run a new, safe 240-volt circuit and install a programmable thermostat.
 We won’t show you how to hook the circuit into the main electrical panel.
 Hire a licensed electrician for that step.

 Most homes have sufficient capacity for the new circuit in the service panel for an electric heater with thermostat.
 If you have circuit breakers, you’ll need two empty breaker spaces.
 A fuse box can be more difficult to read.
 Have the electrician you hire check your panel before you start the project and confirm the planned hookup.
 Be sure to apply for a local electrical permit so an inspector will check your work.